agbleze/recommendation_predictor_API/README.md

 ## Result and use

-1. A Deep learning API that accepts a product review and predict whether client is likely to recommend the product
+1. A Deep learning API that accepts a product review and predict whether client is likely to recommend the product as a response.